Check here first for answers to your housing questions. Still can't find what you're looking for? Contact Panther Central. We're at your service.

 Once you have moved into your assigned accommodation, room changes will no longer be made by contacting Panther Central.
 If you live in a residence hall and have an issue with your roommate, contact your resident assistant to discuss.
 If you are living in an apartment style building, please come to Panther Central to discuss your request.

 First-year fall-term students admitted through the Office of Admissions and Financial Aid are guaranteed on-campus housing.
 This guarantee is good for three consecutive years if a student meets housing application and deposit deadlines in subsequent years.

 Fourth-year students (seniors) are not guaranteed on-campus housing.
 Other nonguaranteed students are transfer students, regional campus students, current students who live off campus, dental hygiene students, College of General Studies students, graduate students, and any students who did not meet the current or previous years' housing application and deposit deadlines.

 - The waiting list.
 Contact Panther Central to request a housing contract.
 We will add your name to the waiting list in the order that your housing contract is received.

 - Off-Campus Living provides students with the necessary information and tools to successfully reside in off-campus accommodations.
-Students have access to a Renters' Guide, apartment listings, roommate and subletting service, as well as other useful tips.
+Students have access to a Renter's Guide, Renter's Checklist, apartment listings, roommate and subletting service, as well as other useful tips.
 Off-Campus Living will also provide contact information to assist you in your role as tenant.

 Students will be contacted when information is available.
 Placement for wait-listed students is completed through a selection process, phone or email communication, or random placement.
 The manner in which placement is completed depends on the term, time constraints, and/or on availability.